msteffensen19/InstallDockerOnNimbusClient/README.md

 Install Docker on NimbusClient machines.

 This PowerShell script will install Docker on a NimbusClient VM.
-This is done to allow running LoadRunner Enterprise as a container.
+This is done to allow running LoadRunner Enterprise as a container on NimbusClient machines instead of on NimbusWindows VMs.

 Ton install this, just clone this repo into any folder and then select the InstallDockerOnNimbusClient.ps1 file and right click